 Do UAE e-commerce sellers need to register for VAT?

-If your taxable turnover exceeds AED 375,000 per year, VAT registration is mandatory.
+If your taxable turnover exceeds AED 375,000 a year, VAT registration is mandatory.
 Voluntary registration is possible from AED 187,500.
 Marketplace disbursements count toward your taxable turnover even if the platform deducts fees before payment.

 Does Amazon collect UAE VAT on my behalf?